ddolheguy/react-native-multi-slider/README.md

 Pure JS react native slider component with one or two markers.
 Options to customize track, touch area and provide customer markers and callbacks for touch events and value changes.

+NOTE: This is based on a fork from https://github.com/ptomasroos/react-native-multi-slider.
+Only reason for breaking this out (although PR raised on source) is that this repo seems to not have progessed and we require changes.
+Author still denoted on library and we only added small changes.

 ## Examples

 ```